data301-2021-winter1/group15-project/CODE_OF_CONDUCT.md

 2. Second offence will result in a warning, as well as discussion with parties involved.

 3. Third and final offence will result in contacting the appropriate people for further conversation and punishment.

-it becomes a continous problem, they may be reported to the appropriate people.

 ### **Collectively we will hold eachother accountable.**